 Staff will continue to provide public information and technical support to area realtors, developers, property owners, government representatives, and the general public.
 Staff will continue to obtain, maintain, and provide floodplain related information as provided by FEMA.
 The staff will also continue to cooperate with the Ottawa River Coalition to implement/monitor management of the Ottawa River watershed area.
 The Agency will work with county and local officials to amend the Allen County Floodplain Regulations to meet minimum FEMA regulations governing the Map Modernization Program.

 FLOODPLAIN MANAGEMENT

-DRAFT/UPDATE Allen County Floodplain Regulations; July 2024.
-Technical Assistance & Public Information; Continual.
+Product(s): Technical Assistance & Public Information; Continual.

 Issuance of Floodplain Development Permits; Continual.
 Performed by